Preparing for Winter Storms

 • A basic tool kit

-• Contact information, personal documents, such as passports and medical documents, and important household records
+• Contact information, personal documents, such as passports and medical documents, and essential household records

-Staying warm is a critical part of winter preparedness, but you should never use a generator, camp stove or grill indoors.
-Heat sources that use gasoline, natural gas or charcoal produce deadly carbon monoxide gas.
-Only use properly ventilated alternative heat sources.
+Staying warm is critical to winter preparedness, but you should never use a generator, camp stove, or grill indoors.
+Heat sources that use gasoline, natural gas, or charcoal produce deadly carbon monoxide gas.
+Only use appropriately ventilated alternative heat sources.

 As the Snow Falls